Die-Spengergasse/course-wmc-5sem/20_Typescript/40_Typescript_Language.md

 * **JavaScript Compatibility**: All valid JavaScript code is valid TypeScript code.

-### Compiler vs Transpiler
-- **Transpiler**: `tsc` converts TypeScript to JavaScript, which is considered transpilation since it translates from TypeScript to a compatible version of JavaScript.
-- **Compiler**: `tsc` also performs type-checking, syntax checking, and enforces type constraints, which are typical of compilers.
-This is why `tsc` is often referred to as a compiler.

 ### Playground
 - **Purpose**: An online editor to experiment with TypeScript code and see the JavaScript output.
 - **Link**: https://www.typescriptlang.org/play